-At Billick Family Law, we work diligently to make divorce proceedings — especially those involving contentious issues, complicated property division concerns and hidden assets — proceed as smoothly as possible.
+At Billick Rogers Family Law, we work diligently to make divorce proceedings — especially those involving contentious issues, complicated property division concerns and hidden assets — proceed as smoothly as possible.
 We’ve spent years growing our skill set to mediate and litigate effectively on behalf of North Carolina divorcees.
-Our attorney isn’t afraid to take on cases with serious financial ramifications, and we’re proud to help people understand the long-term legal impacts of their decisions.
+Our attorneys aren’t afraid to take on cases with serious financial ramifications, and we’re proud to help people understand the long-term legal impacts of their decisions.

 Who Needs Asset Discovery?

 Hidden assets can take many forms, but they may not always be obvious.
 Your spouse may be hiding possessions such as:

 - Retirement funds

 - Insurance policies

 How can you find out whether your ex is trying to keep you from getting your fair share of such assets?
 It may require an in-depth investigation, but unfortunately, you won’t always have the time or legal knowledge to discover such deceit on your own.
 Our team is armed with a broad range of proven discovery techniques that can help you gain critical insights and make the right decisions about how to handle your divorce.
 We’re fully prepared to bring our considerable knowledge to bear on your behalf.

 Why Is Asset Discovery Important?